IncheonMakerB/capstone-design/README.md

 # logic summary
--The app was created through App Inventor.
+-The app was created through App Inventor.<br>

--It communicates the application with the ATmega via Bluetooth.
+-It communicates the application with the ATmega via Bluetooth.<br>

--The application receives voice commands with voice recognition tool.
+-The application receives voice commands with voice recognition tool.<br>

--The input command is converted from the ATmega.
+-The input command is converted from the ATmega.<br>

--In ATmega, the input command is output to the circuit.
+-In ATmega, the input command is output to the circuit.<br>
 -LED has three levels of brightness control.
-Brightness can be controlled by PWM control.
+Brightness can be controlled by PWM control.<br>
 -DOOR has opening and closing function.
-This controls the angle of the servo motor at the ATmega.
+This controls the angle of the servo motor at the ATmega.<br>

--SPEAKER can turn on and play three songs.
+-SPEAKER can turn on and play three songs.<br>
 -FAN controls the wind intensity in three steps.
-The speed of the fan can be controlled by PWM control.
+The speed of the fan can be controlled by PWM control.<br>

 # ABSTRACT